 Lobophytum Leather (Devil’s Hand Coral)

 I figured I would start out this how to frag corals successfully series with a species that you’re very likely to be successful with–the Devil’s Hand Coral.
 Leather corals, in general, are hardy and easy to frag.
 Lobophytum corals are easy to frag because the lobes themselves provide logical, easy to locate fragging points.
 Using a sharp pair of stainless steel scissors, simply cut one or more of the lobes off.
 Leather corals, when damaged, can release chemicals into the water–so it is typically best to frag corals in a container separate from your main tank, when possible.
 Then, help the coral attach to live rock rubble, a shell, or a frag plug using a rubber band (as shown in the video below).
 As an alternative to securing the loose frag with a rubber band, you can try the bridal veil method.
 Place some pieces of rubble, shells or frag plugs in a small plastic container.
-Add the soft coral frags to this container and cover the container with bridal veil or with the plastic mesh that citrus fruit is sometimes packaged in.
+Add the soft coral frags to this container and cover the container with a bridal veil or with the plastic mesh that citrus fruit is sometimes packaged in.
 Place the container in an area of the tank that doesn’t have a ton of flow, and let the frags attach naturally.

 Sarcophytum Leather (Toadstool Leather)

-Another easy-to-frag group of corals are the sarcophyton, or toadstool leather corals.
+Another easy-to-frag group of corals is the sarcophyton or toadstool leather corals.
 One of the best techniques for fragging these corals is to cut a ring around the top of the toadstool.
 Once you’ve cut a ring off the toadstool, you can divide that ring further into 1-2 inch pieces and attach them to live rock using either the rubber band or bridal veil techniques described above.
 Don’t just take my word for it, check out this next how to frag corals video:

 Branching leather corals